HelloYiHan/GraphSort/README.md

 * `Tab-delimited` with no double quotations and no missing entries.
 * The first row consists of sample names.
 * The first column consists of `Gene Symbols`.
 * The values are not log-transformed.

+The `format` of  `human pancreatic islets` data should be:
+* `Tab-delimited` with no double quotations and no missing entries.
+* The first row should be sample names.
+* The first column should be the `Gene Symbols`.
+* The values are not log-transformed.

 ## Output